ietf-rats-wg/eat/draft-ietf-rats-eat.md

 may require an EAT to assess entity security state of the entity prior to provisioning.

 4 -- Certificate Issuance:
-: Certification Authorities (CA's) may require Attestation Results (which in a Background Check model might require receiving Evidence to be passed to a Verifier) to make decisions about the issuance of certificates.
-An
+: Certificate authorities (CA's) may require attestation results (which in a background check model might require receiving evidence to be passed to a certifier) to make decisions about the issuance of certificates.
-EAT may be used as part of the certificate signing request (CSR).
+An EAT may be used as part of the certificate signing request (CSR).

 5 -- Proof-of-Possession:
 : An EAT consumer may require an attestation as part of an accompanying